Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/trades.md

 ## Order execution price
 Orders with relatively small volume are usually filled with a single trade, in this case the order execution price is equal to the trade execution price.
-In some cases. . .
+When orders are executed with multiple trades, the execution price is equal to the VWAP of the trades execution prices.

 ## getTrades()
 Used to get the account most recent trades (or deals) for a symbol.